Mon–Burmese script: Vowels and syllables

 Vowels are written as diacritics attached to consonants.
-Each consonant in the Mon-Burmese script includes an inherent vowel a, so the letter က, for example, is pronounced ka.
+Each consonant in the Mon–Burmese script includes an inherent vowel a, so the letter က, for example, is pronounced ka.
 Adding a vowel diacritic modifies the vowel sound, so က plus the diacritic ◌ိ, gives the syllable ကိ, ki.
 The absence of a vowel is marked with a virāma ◌်, for example, က်.
 A word that begins with a vowel sound is written by combining a vowel diacritic with အ, which acts as a null consonant.

-There are also seven letters used indicate independent vowels; these are primarily used when spelling words of Pali or Sanskrit origin, and in transcription.
+There are also seven letters used to indicate independent vowels; these are primarily used when spelling words of Pali or Sanskrit origin, and in transcription.